 Required Materials

-Note: We chose to dye our chickpeas with vinegar because it makes the colour brighter and helps the dye set.
+Note: We chose to dye our chickpeas with vinegar because it makes the color brighter and helps the dye set.
 That being said, if you don’t like the smell of vinegar, or if you don’t happen to have any vinegar on hand, you can achieve similar results by replacing the vinegar with water.

 How to Dye Dried Chickpeas for Sensory Play (Step-by-Step)